shader-slang/spec/proposals/021-hlsl-work-graphs.md

 As a node output attribute, its description is following:
 > Given uint count declaration, the thread group can output 0...count records to this output.
 Exceeding this results in undefined behavior.
 For NodeArrayOutput, count applies across all the output nodes in the array (not count per node).
 This attribute can be overridden via the NumOutputOverrides / pOutputOverrides option when constructing a work graph as part of the definition of a node.

+### [NodeID("name")]

+[NodeID("name")] defines the name of the node.
+It is an optional attribute and when it is omitted, the variable-name or the function-name is assumed to be the NodeID.
+For this proposal, we want to avoid using the variable-name or the function-name as NodeID, and the attribute [NodeID("name")] will be required.

 ### [NodeDispatchGrid(x,y,z)]